Who We Are

 Illiteracy affects more than 287 million adults (amounts to 1/3 of the global total).
 The literacy rate in India is 70%, which means that 30% of the adult population is illiterate.
 A fundamental lack of education leads not only to unemployment and a lack of opportunities, but also to an inner sense of depravity and helplessness.

 This inner poverty translates into physical poverty—the second issue that we target.
 Around 67% of Indians live on less than $2 a day.
-Population size, lack/scarcity of sanitation & safe resources, disease, inability to afford an education, unemployment, social stigmas, and gender inequality also fuel & intensify poverty.
+Population size, lack of sanitation & safe resources, disease, inability to afford an education, unemployment, social stigmas, & gender inequality also fuel poverty.

-The culmination of illiteracy & poverty creates vulnerability, making individuals & families become frequent targets of exploitation and human trafficking.
+The combination of illiteracy & poverty creates vulnerability, making individuals & families become frequent targets of exploitation and human trafficking.

 The purpose of trafficking is always exploitation, which may be through bonded labor, forced labor, child labor, organ trafficking, armed conflict, forced marriage, or sex trafficking.
 Women and children are vastly over-represented, making up 71% of victims of modern-day slavery.